Coronavirus: Less than 1% samples in India were genome sequenced in three months, says report

 There are several reasons why the pace of genome sequencing in India has been dismal, despite its benefits.

 For one, INSACOG still faces bureaucratic hurdles, Down to Earth reported.
-Even after three months of its launch, it has not received funds despite having demanded more than Rs 90 crore from the Union government, a scientist in one of the consortium’s 10 institutes told the website.
+Even after three months of its launch, it has not received funds despite having asked for more than Rs 90 crore from the Union government, a scientist in one of the consortium’s 10 institutes told the website.
 As a result, the institutes are forced to divert funds from other sources and grants to this exercise, the scientist claimed.

 There are also logistical hurdles.
 According to the Union health ministry guidelines, samples from only RT-PCR tests and not rapid antigen tests are eligible for sequencing as the latter is known to sometimes result in false negatives.